Ian Bradley (naval officer): Later career

+Listener article

 In the following two years he dabbled in TV film production and commentated on defence for the media and TV, notably clashing with the Minister of Defence over a poorly edited 1982 Listener article in which Bradley claimed that the Navy was going nowhere, that frigates like the RNZN Type 12's and Leanders, could not be economically modernised and that the performance of RNZN type frigates in the Falklands war had been disastrous and that they contributed nothing, and privately went further in his own defence, stating that frigates like HMS Plymouth, far from performing well, were so useless that the Argentine Navy and Air Force would never have wasted a bomb attacking HMS Plymouth or Yarmouth, unless no other target was available and that the British Type 12s Plymouth and Yarmouth were effectively Leander-class frigates of the same standard as HMNZS Canterbury and HMS Bachantee, which the RNZN was receiving second hand, after their late 1960s reconstruction and were not of the same class as HMNZ Otago at all.

 It has since emerged that the Argentine pilots never attacked the elderly RN T12s in Falkland Sound and that the Task Force Commanders Admiral Sandy Woodward and Captain John Coward regarded the Plymouth and Yarmouth as heroic, but useless and worse and constantly anticipated their reduction to burning rubble.
 The main interest of Ian Bradley at the time was opposing the government's plan to convert to RNZN to submarines which he considered a fantasy.
 Bradley, who loved cars, in 1983 bought a garage in Devonport, taking a particular delight in serving many of the sailors who continued to support him.

 Bradley was determined to regain his honour as a commissioned officer.
 He brought a lawsuit against the Navy, which he lost, an outcome which he believed to be a miscarriage of justice.
 His position was that he would have eventually become Chief of the Defence Force, and certain powers found that prospect unacceptable, hence his dismissal.
 He continued to pursue the Navy and ultimately won an acknowledgement from the Governor-General that he had been unjustly treated.
 It was too late to reinstate his career.

+Politics

-He went into local politics after his naval career, initially with the Devonport Borough Council (1983–86) and Auckland Regional Authority (1986–88) before serving in the Auckland Regional Council.
+Bradley went into local politics after his naval career, initially with the Devonport Borough Council (1983–86) and Auckland Regional Authority (1986–88) before serving in the Auckland Regional Council.
 Later, Bradley joined the Department of Conservation where his work in the Auckland Conservancy proved to be dedicated, innovative and valuable.

+Later life and death

+Bradley married and had two daughters but the marriage ended in divorce.
+In Vancouver he developed a relationship with a young Canadian Forces bandswoman.
+Although the age difference ultimately ended their romance, Bradley wrote later that if he had married her maybe the events that ended his career would not have occurred.

-After leaving the navy, he also competed in Ironman events.
+After leaving the navy, Bradley also competed in Ironman events.

 He died suddenly in Charleston, South Carolina, USA, on 20 June 2015.